eosnetworkfoundation/grant-framework/applications/eostarter.md

   Experienced Community Manager
   Founder of Creamy Vanil + EOS Vision
   Contribuitor @ EOS Bees, DefiBox, and more EOS Projects

+  We also count with the experience of the Edenia Team that has developed complex system on EOS and are an essential development partner for this project.

 ### Team Org Repos